Services

 Iterate All Subscriptions

 You can use the Subscription Store to iterate all subscriptions of all clients.
-This includes the subscriptions of all connected clients and all disconnected clients whose session is not expired yet.
+This iteration includes the subscriptions of all currently connected clients and all disconnected clients with sessions that are not yet expired.

 subscriptionStore.iterateAllSubscriptions(new IterationCallback<SubscriptionsForClientResult>() {